Uncertainty-Aware Bayes' Rule and Its Applications: Conclusions

 \section{Conclusions}

-To combat the potential model misspecifications in prior distributions (i.e., prior belief) and/or data distributions (i.e., data evidence), we propose to generalize the conventional Bayes' rule to the uncertainty-aware Bayes' rule.
+To combat model misspecifications in prior distributions and/or data distributions, we propose to generalize the conventional Bayes' rule to the uncertainty-aware Bayes' rule.
 The uncertainty-aware Bayes' rule balances the relative importance of the prior distribution and the likelihood distribution by simply taking the exponentiation of the prior distribution and the likelihood distribution.
 We show that this exponentiation operator essentially adjusts the entropy (i.e., the concentration, the spread) of the prior distribution and the likelihood distribution.
 Therefore, with different exponents, the prior distribution and/or the likelihood distribution can be upweighted (i.e., by reducing the entropy) or downweighted (i.e., by inflating the entropy) in computing the posterior.
 Compared to the existing maximum entropy scheme and the Rule-of-Three framework, the uncertainty-aware Bayes' rule does not introduce much additional computational burden because the exponentiation operation is computationally lightweight.
-In addition, compared to the existing maximum entropy scheme and $\alpha$-posterior scheme, the uncertainty-aware Bayes' rule is able to combat the conservativeness (i.e., upweight the useful distributional information) of the employed prior distributions and the likelihood distributions.
-Simulated and real-world applications further advocate that both opportunism and conservatism are potentially useful in practice.
-However, the optimal parameters $(\alpha, \beta)$ cannot be theoretically specified because they depend on true prior distribution and data-generating distribution, which are unknown in practice.
-Therefore, the grid search and surrogate-optimization-based methods can be used to find the best values empirically.
+In addition, compared to the existing maximum entropy scheme, the uncertainty-aware Bayes' rule is able to combat the conservativeness (i.e., upweight the useful distributional information) of the employed prior distributions and the likelihood distributions.
+Moreover, compared to the existing $\alpha$-posterior scheme, the overconcentration issue can be avoided (see Remarks \ref{rem:deficiency-alpha-overconcentration} and \ref{rem:deficiency-alpha-posterior}).
+Simulated and real-world applications further demonstrate that both aggressiveness and conservativeness can be beneficial in practice, indicating that, when tuning $\alpha$ and $\beta$, the focus should \bfit{not} be restricted to $[0,1]$.
+However, the optimal parameters $(\alpha, \beta)$ cannot be theoretically specified because they depend on the true prior distribution and data-generating distribution, which are unknown in practice.
+Therefore, given an application-specific performance measure (see Philosophy \ref{phi:robustness}), the grid search (as the SafeBayes approach does for the $\alpha$-posterior) and surrogate-optimization-based methods are largely suggested to find the best values empirically.